NichFons/HackingGame/README.txt

 Divides enable1.txt into 5 setting files, allowing for only one length of text to be inputted.

 Simply run in console and follow the directions to play the game.

+Looking to improve by running in a window.